rullo24/TSQ/README.md

 // Cleans up and releases all memory/resources associated with the queue.
 TSQ_QUEUE.deinit() !void

-//// Private/Internal Helpers

-// Returns true if the queue is currently empty.
-Uses internal locking.
-TSQ_QUEUE.isEmpty() !bool

-// Returns true if the queue has reached its capacity.
-Uses internal locking.
-TSQ_QUEUE.isFull() !bool

 //// Notes
 // - All queue operations are thread-safe.
 // - All public functions check for initialisation state.